Obeying the statewide burn ban is an act of good citizens, here’s why

 Shreveport’s bossier city had reports of more than 100 fires since the first of June.

 “If your fire gets out and burned down your neighbor’s house, guess what?
-You’re going buy your neighbor a new house.
+You’re going by your neighbor a new house.
 There’s a lot of serious consequences for just one careless moment.
-And that’s really all it takes.” said Sherriff Julian Whittington.
+And that’s really all it takes.”
+Said Sherriff Julian Wittington.

 Burn ban violators could possibly be held civilly responsible.